katunopolis/vibe-faveo/project-structure.md

 - The health check path is set to `/public/health.php` in railway.toml
 - The start command is set to `/usr/local/bin/bootstrap.sh` to ensure proper initialization
 - The bootstrap script automatically configures Apache to use the correct port
+- After deployment, follow these steps:
+  1. Visit `/public/run-migrations.php` to set up the database
+  2. Visit `/public/repair-database.php` to verify and fix database structure
+  3. Visit `/public/create-admin.php` to create an admin user
+  4. Visit `/public/fix-permissions.php` to fix any permission issues
+  5. Access Faveo at `/public` and log in with your admin credentials
 - If you encounter persistent issues:
   - Check Railway logs for specific error messages
-  - Visit /public/db-connect-fix.php to diagnose and fix database connection issues
+  - Visit `/public/db-connect-fix.php` to diagnose and fix database connection issues
-  - Visit /public/db-test.php to see detailed connection diagnostics
+  - Visit `/public/db-test.php` to see detailed connection diagnostics

 ## Testing
 - Unit tests should be run before deployment